h-4vok/ubiquity-mint-live-monitor/README.md

 As we have mentioned in other sections, a real life application would require better attention to detail.

-# This is not Solanas exclusive
+# This is not Solana exclusive

 Our algorithm and design patterns using the Monitor, Distiller, NftDiscovery, Observer and NFTHandler are quite generic.
-We would need to build an abstract family interface of these and then potentially have specific implementations for ERC20 compatible blockchains, Solanas and NEAR, which are all of the important players in the NFT space.
+We would need to build an abstract family interface of these and then potentially have specific implementations for ERC20 compatible blockchains, Solana and NEAR, which are all of the important players in the NFT space.

 While implementation will change between blockchains, the algorithm is likely to stay untouched.
 Potentially classes like Monitor, Observer and NFTHandler will be the same.
 We would also have to build our own data model for representing NFTs as every blockchain has a different way of structuring this data.
 This is something the users and the UI should not care about.